 Haigla Pidu is probably one of the most popular parties in Tallinn right now.
 The party itself has roots in skating culture, as all of the resident DJs used to skate and run a skatepark together.
 The music is a rather eclectic range of '90s hip-hop, techno, leftfield and indie rock.
 Whatever sounds good goes, and there's always good vibes and a great selection of foreign acts.

-Born from another successful Radio 2 broadcast, MustMesi (Black Honey) is a monthly mash up of soul, funk, disco, hip hop and rhythm & blues taking place for over ten years.
+Born from another successful Radio 2 broadcast, MustMesi (Black Honey) is a monthly mash up of soul, funk, disco, hip hop and rythm & blues taking place for over ten years.
 MustMesi is a musical movement led by artist Heidy Purga, who is joined by sensational live bands the best local soul DJs who value vinyls and authentic vibes.
 Every year, several larger events called 'MustMesi Soulimelomaanid' are organised.